SuhasBRao/Sign-to-Speech-/README.md

 ## Description
 ---
-The recognition of the sign language is done using a CNN(Convolutional Neural Network) model which is trained on a dataset containing 41 classes among which 26 classes are for alphabets, 6 classes for words and remaining are for numbers.
+The recognition of the sign language is done using a **CNN(Convolutional Neural Network)** model which is trained on a dataset containing ***41 classes among which 26 classes are for alphabets, 6 classes for words and remaining are for numbers***.
 A custom dataset has been generated and the code for the same is available in *CNN model.ipynb* file.

 A sample pic of the dataset generated is shown below.